cncf/demo/examples/Bootsrap/README.md

 ### For local Kubernetes clusters the way forward is: [minikube](https://github.com/kubernetes/minikube)

-This demo repository is meant to run on the main cloud providers, bare metal, and locally.
+This demo repository is meant to run on the major cloud providers, bare metal, and locally.
 Currently under heavy development.